Buuchia/CCS_blog/posts/hw_w8_AT2_project.md

 ---
 **Link to my AT2 Net Art is [here](https://buuchimachs-a2-project-68.deno.dev/).**

-1. My submission is inspired by [Rosa Menkman's blog](https://rosa-menkman.blogspot.com/) .
+1. My submission is inspired by [Rosa Menkman's blog](https://rosa-menkman.blogspot.com/) and [Sabato Visconti's Newer Cachmash Works](https://www.sabatobox.com/newer-cachemash-works-2019).

-Artists / Works inspiration
-- Glitche aesthetic, hacker culture
-- Rosa Menkman's blog post
-- Sabato Visconti's Newer Cachemash Works - trails
-- Pointer interaction

-2. Zany techniques
-- Matrix rain
-- Rotation of canvas
-- Layers of canvas - using z-index
-- Brush leaving trails

-What I'm thinking to create is a net art with layers of
-- matrix rain in front
-- glitched 'zany' word
+Both artists' works belonged to the glitch aesthetic.

+In Rosa Menkman's work, I am fascinated with the animation running in the background, which reminds me of the matrix rain of hackers.
+I also like that she let the layers of the canvas rotate when the mouse interacts with it, an element of surprise.

+In Sabato Visconti's works, I like that each work has a specific glitched word, which redraws itself and leaving a trail.

+2. To achieve the zany/chaotic aesthetic:

+- I created a falling character rain in the background using the concept of Object-oriented Programming which wraps functions and variables in objects, and recursion to animate the rain every frame.

-- user interaction, draw trail of the zany word behind the rain
+- In the foreground, the zany word is glitching because the recursive function redraws it at high framerate.

-- Object oriented Programming - wrap functions and variables in objects
+- To add more chaos into my composition, I incorporated a simple synthesiser to the canvas, which is triggered when the user's mouse clicks on it.

+- Trials and errors are also a big component of the glitch aesthetic, so I also embrace some accidental discoveries and trying to see where they could fit into my zany/chaotic composition.

 ## PROCESS
 Following the [Matrix Rain](https://www.youtube.com/watch?v=f5ZswIE_SgY&t=229s) tutorial by Franks laboratory and using the concept of Object-oriented Programming, I achieved a linear gradient matrix rain.